rust-lang/rust/text/0517-io-os-reform.md

 complete, the intermediate result (of how much has been written) is discarded.
 To meaningfully recover from an intermediate error, code should work with `write` directly.

+A trait bound of `WriteAllError` is also imposed on the error type for the `write_all` and `write_fmt` methods to construct an "end of file" related error when `Ok(0)` is returned from `write` as well as detecting intermittent errors like `EINTR` that can be "safely ignored" to try to continue writing data.

 The `write_fmt` method, like `write_all`, will loop until its entire input is written or an error occurs.